alexey-koran/rsschool-jsfe/README.md

 2. Go to [submit task page](https://app.rs.school/course/student/auto-test?course=rs-2020-q1)
 3. Select your task (towel-sort)
 4. Press the submit button and enjoy

 ### Notes
-1. We recommend you to use nodejs of version 12 or lower.
-If you using are any of the features which are not supported by v12, the score won't be submitted.
+1. We recommend you to use nodejs of version 22 or higher.
+If you using are any of the features which are not supported by v22, the score won't be submitted.
 2. Each of your test case is limited to 30 sec.